roco44/nestedfunctions2/README.md

 "Quacker ok but I don't know why!
 I will work slowly through w3schools explanations" "Now trying my own code - at top of script page, works as is but how to I change values from outside?"
 "Add from w3schools counter - nested + closure, keep trying!"
+"An easier goinlinuxcloud example shown below first gilc, plus two more all in console"